Pre-Master's Internships in Social Work at Richmond Campus

 THE TRAINING PROGRAM

 The training philosophy is steeped in the tradition of clinical social work and utilizes the Biopsychosocialspiritual Model in assessing and treating the patients.
 Interns are exposed to a unique and diverse community with complex demands.
 There is a clear emphasis on the role of the clinical social worker in a multi-disciplinary setting serving a multicultural community in an outpatient setting.
 Interns will work with individual patients in addition to co-facilitating therapy groups.
-This is a demanding and challenging placement that will emphasize clinical training in a supportive and structured environment.
+This is a demanding and challenging placement that emphasizes clinical training in a supportive and structured environment.

 The internship consists of three components: